By Stefanie Schultheis

 In these situations, positive actions would lead to faster changes in diversity but it would come with the risks of less acceptance, performance impairments and difficulty retaining your diverse workforce over time.

-My organization wants to use positive action.
+My organisation wants to use positive action.
 What can I do?

 Reminder: This is technical, not legal advice.

 You need to collect the candidate characteristics to enable positive action yourself

 Applied won’t ever disclose the personal data candidates share as part of the equal opportunities form.
 Candidates share this information under the reassurance that it will never be disclosed and/or used to inform a decision on their application.
 This reassurance is key to achieving the high disclosure rates that Applied is known for, enabling our customers to track diversity throughout the recruitment process.

 If you want to use personal characteristics in decision making, you will need to collect this data independently.

 Use the section for unscored questions to let candidates opt in to positive action